dennisgsmith/MDVaccineWatch/index.md

 # Getting things working locally

-### Dash
+### Creating the Dash App
-After reading through some of the [Plotly/Dash documentation](https://dash.plotly.com), I created html with the Dash API using their html components library and mapped my data to each county location using GEOJSON data.
-I then created the interfacing tools used to manipulate and filter the data using callback functions.
+I had a basic understanding of of Dash from the tutorial, but there was still a lot of ground to cover.
+I needed to figure out out mapping GIS data, writing my own callback functions, structuring the layout with the Dash html components, etc. After reading through some of the [Plotly/Dash documentation](https://dash.plotly.com), and making some rough prototypes, I created the final layout and mapped my vaccine data different county locations using a GeoJSON file of Maryland's counties.
+This allowed me to create the geometric objects needed for a [choroploth map](https://en.wikipedia.org/wiki/Choropleth_map).
+I then created the interfacing tools used to manipulate and filter the data using some Dash core components and callback functions.
+This process took some trial and error, but overall was relatively straightforward once I had things running.

-### Data pipeline
+### Building a data pipeline
 At this point, I was just reading the data from a static CSV file.
 The ultimate goal would be to update the data automatically every day.
 I did this by creating a script that attempts to retrieve the statically-hosted csv file and download it to a local path.
-Ideally, I would establish a connection to the database that hosts the information and send SQL queries to regularly update it, but that service (ArcGIS) is proprietary, so I'm limited to downloading the entire CSV.
+Ideally, I would establish a connection to the database that hosts the information and send SQL queries to regularly update it, but that service ([ArcGIS](https://www.arcgis.com/index.html)) is proprietary, so I'm limited to downloading the entire CSV.

 Once I created a seperate script for the job, I found a sceduler to automate the job for me.
 I picked the Python module [schedule](https://schedule.readthedocs.io/en/stable/) by Dan Bader to run the update data job because it's very simple to use and does't require any external dependencies.
-There are microservices that could do this, but I wanted to stay PaaS-agnostic at his point because I was still considering the pros and cons of each.

-### Docker
+### Container-izing wiht Docker
 Once the sceduler was working, I decided it was a good idea to containerize everything with Docker to make it (hopefully) easier to deply.
-Following the rule of "containers should do one thing", I created two pyhton:3.8 containers:
+Following the rule of "containers should do one thing", I created two Docker containers from pyhton 3.8 base images:

 1. The Dash app itself
 2. The recurring data ingestion job

 I configured the containers each with their own seperate Dockerfiles and requirements.txt files.
-The data from the scheduler container is persisted in a volume that it shares over a network connection with the app container.
-Docker Compose orchestrates the execution of the Dockerfiles, managing the creation of the containers and making sure that the images are built in the necessary order.
+The data from the scheduler container persisted in a volume that it shared over a network connection with the app container.
+The docker-compose.yml orchestrates the execution of the Dockerfiles during development, managing the creation of the containers and making sure that the images are built in the necessary order.

-### Deployment with Heroku
+# Deploying the app with Heroku
-Okay, so things were looking good development-wise.
-I was thinking about deploying my application to share it with the world.
+Okay, so things were looking good.
+I was thinking about deploying my application to share with the world.
 Heroku is *free*, so I had decided to use their service to host my site.
 It should be as easy as pushing my containers up to cloud and running them, just like I had done locally, *right?*  **Wrong!**
 After some research (and frustration), I realized:

 **In Heroku, filesystems are *ephemeral:*** meaning that mounting volumes would not be possible.